Invasive species are plants that are not native to our ecosystem and crowd out the native plants.

 Phragmites is a tall, reed-like plant with a feathery seed head at its top.
 When fenced in densely and managed with rotational grazing, the sheep will eat phragmites and clear space for native species to return.

-Please note this work was completed under our former name, Tivoli Lake Preserve and Farm.
+Please note this work was completed under our former name, Tivoli Preserve Community Farm.

 Through funds provided by the NYS Department of Environmental Conservation, the City of Albany began implementing various projects including invasive species management using a flock of sheep based on research and work done by Professor Gary S. Kleppel of the Department of Biological Sciences and former longtime director of the University’s Biodiversity, Conservation, and Policy Program.